 Note: The actions and their durations are shown in a progress bar during import.
+The import of variables is described in the following documentation.
+Data types are imported along the same lines.

 REQUIREMENTS

 The following conditions are applicable during import: